blackwolf12333/svelte/README.md

 </p>

+hello this is to try a drone.io trigger

 ## What is Svelte?

 Svelte is a new way to build web applications.
 It's a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.